worlddemocrats/academy/curricula/POLITICAL_SCIENCE.md

 # Political Science Curriculum

 ## Introductory Courses
 - Introduction to Political Science
+- Modern Political Ideologies
+- Introduction to Comparative Politics
 - Introduction to International Relations
-- Comparative Politics
-- Political Philosophy: Ancient and Medieval
-- American Government and Politics

 ## Core Courses

-- Political Philosophy: Modern
+- Political Theory
+- Politics of Developed and Developing Nations
+- Introduction to Public Policy and Administration
+- International Organizations and Global Governance
-- Introductory Research Methods in Political Science
+- Research Methods in Political Science
-- Political Sociology
-- Introduction to Public Policy
+- Politics and Government in the United States
 - International Political Economy
-- Political Behavior
-- Advanced Research Methods in Political Science
-- Political Theory: Contemporary
-- Public Administration
-- International Organizations and Law
+- Comparative Government and Politics

 ## Advanced Courses
+- Contemporary Political Thought
+- Comparative Political Systems
+- American Foreign Policy
+- Politics of Europe
+- Politics of Asia

-- Seminar in American Politics
+- Politics of the Middle East
-- Comparative Government and Politics
+- Public Opinion and Voting Behavior
-- Seminar in International Relations
+- Human Rights in International Politics
+- Conflict and Peace Studies
-- Political Science Elective (e.g., Politics of Developing Countries)
+- Political Economy of Development
-- Political Science Elective (e.g., Gender and Politics)
+- Gender and Politics
-- Political Science Elective (e.g., Environmental Politics)
+- Environmental Politics and Policy
+- Politics of Migration and Refugees
+- Democratic Theory and Practice
+- The Politics of International Law
-- Political Science Elective (e.g., Middle Eastern Politics)
+- Political Communication and Media

 ## Final Project
+- Seminar on Current Political Issues
+- Senior Thesis/Project

-- Political Science Capstone / Thesis
+- Capstone Course in Political Science